Lyapunov-Regularized Reinforcement Learning for Power System Transient Stability: Conclusion

 Combining~\eqref{eq:Loss_Lya_1}-\eqref{eq:Loss_Lya_3}, the total loss function is

 where $q_1$, $q_2$, $q_3$ are hyperparameters balancing the loss terms, with $q_3$ tuned to be much larger than the others.
+For the specific problem in this manuscript, we found that letting magnitude of $q_1$ to be slight larger than $q_2$ (e.g., $q_1$ to be 1.5 times of $q_2$) leads to most samples satisfy Lyapunov conditions.
 Note that the equilibrium $(\delta^*,\omega^*)$ is obtained from the steady state in \eqref{eq:Dynamic} and we fix the equilibrium in training.
 Of course the equilibrium changes if the load or the parameters changes.
 More specifically, $\omega^*=0$ always while $\delta^*$ varies.
 Since we only use the learned function as a regularization to train a controller, we are robust to changes in the equilibrium point.
 If the learned function is used to certify stability, then the changes in equilibrium should be carefully accounted for.